echeran/smile-of-murugan/webbook/chapter02.md

 of the earliest Tamil poetry as does *cāṉṟōr ceyyuḷ* 'poetry of the noble ones".
 The *TL* iii 1397 gives the following meanings of *cāṉṟōr*: “the warrior, the great, the learned, the noble”, and “the poets of the *Caṅkam* period”.
-In a book of essays, *Aňciṟaittumpi*, on pp. 49-64, M. S. Venkataswamy discussed this word and its semantic field and tried to demonstrate that it originally connoted "warriors".
+In a book of essays, *Añciṟaittumpi*, on pp. 49-64, M. S. Venkataswamy discussed this word and its semantic field and tried to demonstrate that it originally connoted "warriors".
 That may be true: but in the bulk of so-called Sangam